Urmitkikani11/Analog-to-Digital-Converter-Interfacing-with-FPGA/README.md

 ## 🙌 Acknowledgements

 Special thanks to [**Neha Golani**](https://github.com/Nehagolani19) for contributing significantly to the project and supporting the hardware setup and documentation.
-Gratitude to **Prof. Hardik Joshi** and the faculty of Nirma University for continuous guidance.

 ---